Workspace Environment Management service

 The following components are hosted in Citrix Cloud and administered by Citrix as part of the service:

 Infrastructure services.
 The infrastructure services are installed on a multi-session OS.
-They synchronize various back-end components (Azure SQL Database service, administration console) with the front-end components (agent, Active Directory).
-Citrix ensures that sufficient infrastructure services are provided on Citrix Cloud.
+They synchronize various back-end components (SQL Server and Active Directory) with front-end components (administration console and agent).
+We ensure that sufficient infrastructure services are provided on Citrix Cloud.

 Azure SQL Database.
 Workspace Environment Management service settings are stored in a Microsoft Azure SQL Database service, deployed in an elastic pool.
 This is managed by Citrix.

 The following components are installed and managed in each resource location by the customer/partner:

 Agent.
-The Workspace Environment Management service agent connects to the Workspace Environment Management infrastructure services and enforces the settings configured by the administration console.
+The Workspace Environment Management service agent connects to the Workspace Environment Management infrastructure services and enforces settings you configure in the administration console.
 All communications are over HTTPS using the Citrix Cloud Messaging Service.
-The agent must be deployed on each VDA (and on any physical endpoints which use the Transformer feature).
-You can install the agent on single-session operating systems (to manage client environments) or on multi-session operating systems (to manage server environments, or to manage published desktops and applications).
+You can deploy the agent on a Virtual Delivery Agent (VDA).
+Doing so lets you manage single-session or multi-session environments.
+You can also deploy the agent on a physical Windows endpoint.

 All agents use local caching.
 This ensures that agents are able to continue using the latest settings if network connection is interrupted.

 The Transformer feature is not supported on multi-session operating systems.